About this module

 This module will teach you to:

-- Decide when it is (and is not) appropriate to do an NMA
+- Decide when it is (not) appropriate to do an NMA

 - Understand the results of an NMA